amirrezaask/flink-sample/README.md

 ### Count Window
 Example of how to use count windows in flink to create windows from objects and then do a stateful process on windows.

+### Time Window
+Example of creating window of objects based on time.